Most people know that trying to own and control other people isn't Love. Politics is no different. Free will is sacred. Liberty is political Love.

 - People get an IQ rise of around 13 points when lifted out of poverty.
 So we're looking at an untapped huge mass of wellbeing and goodwill, creativity and innovation.
 The war on drugs also has a multi-faceted hampering effect on many people's potential.

-- It means a massively bigger pool to crowdfund from.
+- It means a massively bigger pool to crowdfund from and democratizes the market.

-- The proclivity for this and other character problems is also exacerbated by financial mass desperation.
+- The proclivity for this and other character problems is also exacerbated by huge wealth in financial mass desperation.
 Empathy can be too heavy a burden for many in these times.

 - We will also be moving from obligatory manual and mental labor to automated abundance in the next decades.
 Just like engines replaced the need for literal horsepower, so will automation be able to do the fine motoric- and mental labor.
 Now is the time to start separating adequate income from semi-forced labor and make non-poverty a human right.